Standards and regulations

 Interoperable data

-The nChain Identity Platform is constructed based on W3C open standards.
-This guarantees that individuals can securely store their credentials on any digital wallet that complies with these standards.
+The nChain Identity Platform is constructed on W3C Verifiable Credential open standards.
+Allowing individuals to securely store their credentials on nChain Identity digital wallet that complies with the standards.
 Additionally, it ensures that any party can authenticate the data's legitimacy regardless of geographical location, provided their verification system aligns with these standards.

-A Verifiable Credential (VC) serves as a standardized method to digitally articulate credentials (claims) in a tamper-proof and privacy-preserving manner, ensuring machine-verifiability.
-Published by the W3C in 2019, the Verifiable Credentials Data Model 1.0 establishes the foundation for this standardized approach.
+A Verifiable Credential (VC) serves as a standardised method to digitally articulate credentials (claims) in a tamper-proof and privacy-preserving manner, ensuring machine-verifiability.
+Published by the W3C in 2019, the Verifiable Credentials Data Model establishes the foundation for this approach.

-As per the W3C, decentralized Identities represent a fresh identifier category that facilitates verifiable, decentralized digital identity.
-DIDs operate autonomously of any organization or identity provider, providing creators with complete control.
+As per the W3C, decentralised Identities represent a fresh identifier category that facilitates verifiable, decentralised digital identity.
+DIDs operate autonomously of any organisation or identity provider, providing creators with complete control.
 Each DID is equipped with a cryptographic key pair, where the Issuer's Private Key signs the Verifiable Credential, and the Public Key is openly available on the blockchain.
 This methodology enables a Verifier to consult the blockchain for the Issuer's DID and associated Public Key when verifying the authenticity of a Verifiable Credential.

 Last updated